7AM7/7AM7.github.io/_posts/2021/2021-06-6-arabic-sign-langauge.markdown

 ![Diagram of a MediaPipe graph](https://github.com/AriAlavi/SigNN/blob/master/docs/images/mobile/hand_tracking_mobile.png?raw=true)

 The diagram above shows the MediaPipe graph for detecting and rendering the position of a hand in a video.
-MediaPipe works through a system of graphs, subgraphs, calculators, and packets.
+MediaPipe works through a system of `graphs`, `subgraphs`, `calculators`, and `packets`.

 - **Packets**: Packets is simply any data structure with a time stamp.
-In the shown diagram, input_video is the packet that is fed into the graph.
-The HandLandmark subgraph takes in the packets: NORM_RECT and IMAGE while outputs the packets: NORM_RECT, PRESENCE, and LANDMARKS.
+In the shown diagram, `input_video` is the packet that is fed into the graph.
+The `HandLandmark` subgraph takes in the packets: `NORM_RECT` and `IMAGE` while outputs the packets: `NORM_RECT`, `PRESENCE`, and `LANDMARKS`.
 Packets are sent between calculators on each frame.

 - **Graph**: A graph is the structure of the entire program.
 The entire diagram itself is a graph called "Hand Tracking CPU".
-Graphs are defined in special .pbtxt files and are read at the start of run-time, meaning that they can be modified without recompiling the code.
+Graphs are defined in special `.pbtxt` files and are read at the start of run-time, meaning that they can be modified without recompiling the code.

 - **Calculators**: Calculators can have inputs and outputs.
 They run code on creation, per frame, and on close.
 An example of a calculator could be one that takes in coordinates of hands and outputs those coordinates being normalized.
 Another example of a calculator could be one that takes in a tensorflow session and a series of tensors and outputs detections.
-Some examples of calculators in the diagram are: FlowLimiter, PreviousLoopback, and Gate.
+Some examples of calculators in the diagram are: `FlowLimiter`, `PreviousLoopback`, and `Gate`.

 - **Subgraph**: A subgraph is a series of calculators grouped into a graph.
 Subgraphs have defined inputs and outputs and help to abstract what would be an otherwise over-complicated .pbtxt file and diagram.
-The subgraphs in the diagram are in blue and are: HandLandmark, HandDetection, and Renderer. [ Read more about MediaPipe's structure here](https://google.github.io/mediapipe/framework_concepts/framework_concepts.html)
+The subgraphs in the diagram are in blue and are: `HandLandmark`, `HandDetection`, and `Renderer`. [ Read more about MediaPipe's structure here](https://google.github.io/mediapipe/framework_concepts/framework_concepts.html)

 ## Summary
 - Real-time translation of sign language is a computationally difficult task that may not be possible on most consumer-grade hardware.
 However, new libraries such as MediaPipe are starting to make mobile real-time sign language translation possible.